Ensuring Optimal Concrete Strength By Monitoring Concrete Temperature

 The concrete mixture must be analyzed carefully so it will solidify and stay strong for years to come.
 Concrete that is not set properly may have a hard time with solidifying and can end up having very poor quality.

-This shows the importance of measuring the temperature of the concrete.
+This shows the importance of measuring concrete temperature.
 A temperature monitoring device can help you out in cold and hot weather conditions to protect the concrete (surface).
 At Giatec Scientific Inc., have created a unique product called SmartRock™.
 This is a wireless sensor and concrete temperature meter that helps you track the temperature of concrete, from fresh to hardened stages.
 The temperature history can then be used to calculate the maturity index of concrete, enabling the user to predict its early-age compressive strength.

 What Are Concrete Temperature Sensors Used For?